djarecka/presentation_testing/presentation.md

 - Integrating the test suite into the development process

-  - Automated building and checking that code every time the repository changes
+  - Building and checking the code every time the repository changes
   - Using various environments for testing the code

+  &nbsp;

-- Continuous Integration Service
+- Continuous Integration Services

   - Travis CI
   - CircleCI